ACS-dhruv04/Unified_mentors/Advance Projects/Super Mall App/Readme.md

 ## Usage
 - Users can browse shops, products, and offers.
 - Admin can manage shops and products from the dashboard.

+## Important Note
+- I sincerely apologize for the inconvenience.
+The JavaScript code was not working on my laptop due to some technical issues, and despite my efforts, I was unable to resolve the problem.
+As a result, I was unable to run or test the program as expected.
+I regret the difficulty this may have caused and appreciate your understanding.